SamihaFansur/Mentor-mentee-pairing-website/README.md

   ".read tables.sql"
   ".schema"
   "ctrl+z" to exit sqlite form
--To exit the directory use "cd .." to return
+  "select  * from tableName" where tableName is the table name in tables.sql which can be seen using a ".schema" command -To exit the directory use "cd .." to return

 Running the webapplication: